 The story ...

-The lyrics, of the MercyMe's song "I Can Only Imagine," kindle wonderful images in both my imagination and inner man.
-What will the reality of the next life be like?
-Scripture reveals Words from God and images that people were given, or experienced, such as in Isaiah 6.
-I expect that all of our images are wrong; yet, close enough to motivate us to move toward them and experience real grow along the way.
+The lyrics, of the MercyMe's "I Can Only Imagine," kindles wonderful images in both my imagination and inner man.
+What will the afterlife be like?
+Scripture reveals images such as God's throne room in Isaiah 6 - it seems we're given just enough to establish a confident hope.

-I imagined how my future spouse would fulfill me by meeting my love needs.
-It probably didn't occur to me that she would also be hoping that I would fulfill her love needs and that she wouldn't be capable of fulfilling mine.
-These idealized hopes likely kept us moving forward until we rested in reality versus the ongoing strain of striving for an unattainable "best."
-I've heard it said that insecure singe people, who marry to fill the void they feel, will likely idolize their spouse.
-If and when their spouse doesn't fulfill their fantasy, then the idolizing may turn into demonizing.
+I imagined how my future spouse would fulfill my love needs.
+It probably didn't occur to me that she might also be hoping that I might fulfill her love needs too.
+These idealized hopes likely kept us moving forward - striving for an unattainable "best."
+I've heard it said that insecure single people, who marry to fill the void they feel, will likely idolize their spouse.
+If and when their spouse doesn't fulfill their fantasy, then the idolizing may turn into demonizing?

 Might the "good" only church in town best be communicated as a painting?
-I admire those who can paint what they see or imagine in their mind.
-I'm not an artist yet I did invest a chunk of my life toward imaging and painting something that was hidden in my inner man.
-I understand that it's best to just display a painting and let the viewer decide what it means to them.
-So, here it goes - my first public display of my artwork.
-Please be kind.
+I admire those who can paint what they see or imagine in their inner person.
+I'm not an artist; yet, I did invest a chunk of my life imagining, planning, and painting.
+I understand that it's best to merely display a painting and let the viewer decide what it means to them.
+So, here it goes - my first public display of artwork.

 Thoughts for the day ...